RESEARCH STARTER

 Despite their relatively small numbers—around 322,000 Burmese Americans in 2023—the community has demonstrated a strong work ethic and a desire to integrate into American society.
 However, they grapple with cultural networking limitations, as few outsiders speak Burmese and resources in the language are scarce.
 The historical context of colonialism, civil unrest, and recent military control in Myanmar continues to influence the identity and experiences of Burmese immigrants in the U.S., especially as they remain concerned about the ongoing political situation in their homeland following the military coup in 2021.

 SIGNIFICANCE: Burmese immigrants are relatively recent arrivals to the United States (US).
 Most immigrated after Ne Win seized power in Myanmar in 1962.
 With eight major ethnic groups, Burmese nationals are diverse in culture, education, and religion.
 They have suffered under an oppressive government regime, and most of those who have immigrated to the US have come as refugees.
-During the year 2008, Burmese immigrants made up nearly 30 percent of all refugees who entered the US.
+In 2008, Burmese immigrants made up nearly 30 percent of all refugees who entered the US.
 From 2010 to 2020, Burmese refugees, officially referred to as refugees from Myanmar, made up 21 percent of all refugees to the US.
 In 2023, refugees from Myanmar remained among the top three origin groups of refugees arriving in the US.
-Although the country’s government officially changed the nation’s name to Myanmar from Burma in 1989, the US government continues to use the titles interchangeably, and the name change itself is indicative of the ongoing chaotic political situation in the country.
+Although the country’s government officially changed the nation’s name to Myanmar from Burma in 1989, the US government continues to use the names interchangeably, and the name change itself is indicative of the ongoing chaotic political situation in the country.

 During the 1940s, an independence movement arose in colonial Burma under the leadership of Aung San.
 He wished to unify the ethnic groups but was assassinated in 1947.
 In January 1948, Burma achieved its independence but remained in civil unrest for many years.
 In 1962, Ne Win seized power.
 Ruling by military force, he imposed a socialist government.
 He destroyed many rural villages and suppressed ethnic minorities.